Oort Cloud Ecology -- IV. Exchanging Asteroids: Results

-Given the initial mass function used here, M-stars constitute roughly three-quarters of all cluster members, and therefore represent the typical stellar mass.
-Consequently, K-type stars and beyond have similar survival/ejection rates, while M-stars, being the least massive and experiencing the fewest encounters, are more efficient at retaining their disks.
+Given the initial mass function used here, M-type stars constitute roughly three-quarters of all cluster members and therefore represent the typical stellar mass.
+Consequently, K-type stars and beyond have similar survival and ejection rates, while M-type stars, being the least massive and experiencing the fewest encounters, are more efficient at retaining their discs.